huntdatacenter/docs/docs/working-in-your-lab/technical-tools/terminal-multiplexers.md

 Below are a couple of popular terminal multiplexers that are all preinstalled on your HUNT Cloud machine.

 [[toc]]

+## tmux

+[tmux](https://github.com/tmux/tmux/wiki) is a newer and popular alternative to GNU Screen.
+There are many good online introductions to tmux such as [A Quick and Easy Guide to tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) and the online book [The Tao of tmux](https://leanpub.com/the-tao-of-tmux/read).

 ## GNU Screen